 Community Livability Grant Program

-The full program will be announced in May 2013.
 If you’d like to receive program updates, please join our email list (under Email Options, choose Community Livability Grant at the bottom of the list).

 Each year, the Portland Development Commission seeks proposals that foster vibrant and healthy neighborhoods within the Interstate Corridor, Lents Town Center, and (beginning in 2013) Gateway Regional Center Urban Renewal Areas.
 Grants are available through the PDC Community Livability Grant Program for real property improvements to public facilities and neighborhood and cultural amenities that meet the needs and honor the diversity of area residents.

 Grants are awarded through a competitive process and are intended to encourage projects that address community objectives, advance social equity, focus on disadvantaged Portlanders, and build local community capacity.
 Projects must add, expand or improve physical space that benefits the broader community.
 Examples include:

 - Community health or nutrition centers